Apr . 28, 2024 15:05 Back to list

 PPR fittings are made from the same material as PPR pipes, which means they are also resistant to temperature changes, UV radiation, and chemical degradation.
 They are easy to install and require no special tools or equipment, making them a popular choice for plumbing and heating systems.

-Redefining Irrigation with HDPE Sprinkler Pipes
+Maximize Irrigation Efficiency with HDPE Sprinkler Pipes